hridh704/Space-Weather/README.md

 ## 🔑 Setup

-Before running the application, you need to add your own NASA API key.
+This application works out-of-the-box using NASA's public `DEMO_KEY`.

+If you plan to use the application heavily or encounter rate limits, you can get your own personal key:

 1.  **Get a NASA API Key:**
     -   Go to the [NASA API website](https://api.nasa.gov/).